Menu

 Don't be surprised if you are asked about your religion!
 Here, the question is part of the local habits and is not discriminatory.

-As for the language spoken in the workplace, it can be French, English or Creole.
-In any case, Mauritians always make the effort to include everyone and will switch to French or English should you understand one or the other.
+Regarding the language spoken in the workplace, it can be French, English or Creole.
+In any case, Mauritians always make the effort to include everyone and will switch to French or English for better communication.

-Remote work or at least a hybrid system, is slowly starting to enter the professional practices in Mauritius.
-However, it is unlikely that you will be given the opportunity to work remotely from the very first days of your employment.
+Remote work, or at least a hybrid system, is starting to enter the professional practices in Mauritius.
+However, you're unlikely to be given the opportunity to work remotely from the very first days of your employment.

 Useful links: